bulksign/PostmanRestApiCollection/README.md

 **api_key** : set the Bulksign API key

-**api_email** : set the email address of the Bulksign user (if you want to authenticate with a personal or global token, leave the value for this field empty)
+**api_email** : set the email address of the Bulksign user (if you want to authenticate with a personal or global token leave the value for this field empty)

 * Run the requests